mhamzahgit/DigitalMarketing/README.md

 # Digital Marketing Campaign Project

-This repository features our final deliverable for the Digital Marketing Campaign Project (Group 1, May 3 2025).
+This repository features our final deliverable for the Digital Marketing Campaign Project.
 Our mission was twofold: to discover which customer groups are most likely to convert in our digital campaigns and to translate those insights into clear, actionable recommendations.

 ## What’s Inside